Ernyoke/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 - Route53 Access Logs: can be only sent to CloudWatch Logs (can be exported with a subscription)
 - S3 Access Logs: can be sent directly to S3
 - CloudFront Access Logs: can be sent directly to S3

-## CloudWatch Events

-- Source + Rule => Target should change in some ways
-- Schedule: Cron jobs
-- Event Pattern: rule to react to a service doing something, example: CodePipeline state change
-- CloudWatch Events can trigger Lambda Functions, can send notifications to SNS, SQS, Kinesis Messages
-- A event creates a small JSON document to give information about the change

-## CloudWatch Events Integration with CloudTrail API

-- All events that are delivered via CloudTrail have `AWS API Call via CloudTrail` as the value for detail-type
-- To create a rule that triggers on an action by an AWS service that does not emit events, we can base the rule on API calls made by that service

-## CloudWatch Events cs S3 Event Notifications

-- S3 Event Notifications: we can use the Amazon S3 Event Notifications feature to receive notifications when certain events happen in an S3 bucket
-- S3 can publish notifications when the following events happen:
-    - New object created
-    - Object is removed
-    - Object is restored from Glacier
-    - Reduced Redundancy Storage object lost
-    - Replication event
-- S3 event notification destinations are:
-    - SNS
-    - SQS
-    - Lambda
-- We can use CloudWatch Events to catch some events which can not be handled by S3 Event Notifications
-- We have to have a CloudTrail trail in order to have S3 object level events in CloudWatch
-- CloudWatch Events provide bucket level events, while S3 Events provide object level events only

 ## CloudWatch Dashboard